 Modelled after POSIX strftime(), using GNU extensions.
 Out is a destination as specified with with_output_to/2.
 Format is an atom or string with the following conversions.
-Conversions start with a tilde (%) character.73 StampOrDateTime is either a numeric time-stamp, a term date(Y,M,D,H,M,S,O,TZ,DST) or a term date(Y,M,D).
+Conversions start with a tilde (%) character.72 StampOrDateTime is either a numeric time-stamp, a term date(Y,M,D,H,M,S,O,TZ,DST) or a term date(Y,M,D).

 - a The abbreviated weekday name according to the current locale.
 Use format_time/4 for POSIX locale. - A The full weekday name according to the current locale.
 Use format_time/4 for POSIX locale. - b The abbreviated month name according to the current locale.
 Use format_time/4 for POSIX locale. - B The full month name according to the current locale.
-Use format_time/4 for POSIX locale. - c The preferred date and time representation for the current locale. - C The century number (year/100) as a 2-digit integer. - d The day of the month as a decimal number (range 01 to 31).
+Use format_time/4 for POSIX locale. - c The preferred date and time representation for the current locale. - C The century number (year/100) as a 2-digit integer. - d The day of the month as a decimal number (range 01 to 31). - D Equivalent to %m/%d/%y.
+(For Americans only.
+Americans should note that in other countries %d/%m/%y is rather common.
+This means that in an international context this format is ambiguous and should not be used.) - e Like %d, the day of the month as a decimal number, but a leading zero is replaced by a space. - E Modifier.
+Not implemented. - f Number of microseconds.
+The f can be prefixed by an integer to print the desired number of digits.
+E.g., %3f prints milliseconds.
+This format is not covered by any standard, but available with different format specifiers in various incarnations of the strftime() function. - F Equivalent to %Y-%m-%d (the ISO 8601 date format). - g Like %G, but without century, i.e., with a 2-digit year (00-99).

-73Descriptions taken from Linux Programmer's Manual
+72Descriptions taken from Linux Programmer's Manual